 Again, there are always exceptions.
 North Carolina does allow “Woodson” claims, in which an injured worker can sue his or her employer if the employer did something so egregious that it was substantially certain someone would be injured, such as commanding employees to enter a trench filled with dynamite (yes, that actually happened).
 And employers can seek a reduction on benefits paid to injured workers who willfully violated a known safety standard that resulted in their injury (the Commission rarely grants these applications, and when they do, the reduction is 10% of the workers’ weeks of indemnity benefits).
 Injured workers can also apply for a step up in benefits if their employer is cited for an OSHA violation in conjunction with the employee’s injury (again, this is typically a 10% increase in weekly benefits owed to the claimant).

-But in the vast majority of situations, it simply does not matter how an injured worker was injured, so long as he or she was on the job.
+Outside of exceptions like Woodson claims or willful safety violations, in the vast majority of situations it does not matter how an injured worker was injured, so long as he or she was on the job.

 Injured On the Job in North Carolina?